 • Stir in the flour.
 Then, slowly pour in the chicken broth while whisking.

-2 tablespoons all-purpose flour, 1½ cups low-sodium chicken broth
+2 tbsp all-purpose flour, 1½ cups low-sodium chicken broth

 • Turn the heat to medium high.
 Once the mixture is bubbling, reduce to a simmer.
 Continue whisking until the mixture is smooth.